-I’ve never cared all too much if I don’t end up winning or if my marks are the top of my class.
+I’ve never cared all too much if I don’t end up winning or if my marks aren’t the top of my class.
 Sure, I’d get a little disappointed but that’s human nature.
 I just try not to let it get to me.
 While I was sitting in my bedroom thinking about school the other day, a lot of the time I’ve been pushed into competing with other people without even wanting to.

 School has always been something that I’ve tried my hardest at.
 I put the hours into my revision because I want to, not because anyone has made me.
 However, I know that my life goes a lot further than my grades.
 Getting through the education system though, my teachers had always felt the need to pit me against other students.
 It’s been annoying to say the least.
 The whole idea just seems ridiculous to me.
 It’s not helped by the fact that there were people in my class that to want to compete with me.

 When it comes to school, I know a lot of us wouldn’t be going into the same career path.
 So, it really didn’t make any sense to me.
 At the end of the day, my grades are solely mine.
 No one is going to be asking me who I’ve beaten or who has beaten me because in the long run, none of it really matters.